amirvejahat/Mongo-to-Oracle/README.md

 3. make sure you've an access to mongo database (shard/single instance) [mongo -h hostname -p port -d DB -c COLLECTION ]
 4. change config file with your configuration hostname/username/password and etc.

-[ you don't have to create listener.ora file to connect to oracle we'll handle in connections in Connections.py file ]
+[ you don't have to create listener.ora file to connect to oracle we'll handle in OracleConnection Class ]

 ## Schema.txt